SeLite/SeLite.github.io/SelBlocksGlobal.md

 ```

 ### Passing parameters to functions via `call` ###
-`call` must use `$xyz`, but only in expressions on the right side of parameter assignments `parameterName=expression`.
+`call` can use `$xyz`, but only in expressions on the right side of parameter assignments `parameterName=expression`.
 The formal parameter names on the left (ones being passed to the function) must not start with $.
 So, instead of

 ```
 call|myFunction|myParam=storedVariableInCallingScope